Dependent Pages

 The person who claimed the dependent will receive the same letter.

-The IRS also might issue an audit letter, when you will need to provide proof that you’re entitled to claim the dependent.
+The IRS also might issue an audit letter and you will need to provide proof that you’re entitled to claim the dependent.
 Be sure to reply completely and by the response deadline.
-After the IRS has decided the issue, either additional taxes, penalties, and interest might be applied on the person who incorrectly claimed the dependent.
+After the IRS has decided the issue, then your return can be processed and additional taxes, penalties, and interest might be applied on the person who incorrectly claimed the dependent.

 Supporting Documents